lilyshellhammer/notes_public/AlgoQResponses.md

 bool intersect(edge, edge2){
-  solve for places where edge == edge2 if outside of edge's points
+  solve for places where edge == edge2 if outside of edge's start and end points
     return false
   else return true //there is an intersection of lines that make up polygon edges on the polygon border }